-In the United States, the EPA regulates the sale, distribution and use of any pesticide under the Federal Insecticide, Fungicide and Rodenticide Act ("FIFRA").
+In the United States, the EPA regulates the sale, distribution and use of any pesticide under FIFRA.
 The EPA's definition of a pesticide includes "any substance or mixture of substances intended for preventing, destroying, repelling, or mitigating any pest."
 FIFRA defines a pest as "any insect, rodent, nematode, fungus, or weed."
 To register a new product with the EPA, all active ingredients within the product must be registered with the EPA.

-The EPA granted registration for ContraPest effective August 2, 2016.
+The EPA granted registration for ContraPest effective August 2, 2016, and as of July 12, 2018, we have received registration for ContraPest in all 50 states, the District of Columbia, and five major U.S. territories.
 This initial EPA approval labeled ContraPest as a restricted-use product, due to the need for applicator expertise for deployment.
 On October 18, 2018, the EPA removed the Restricted Use designation, meaning that we can sell ContraPest to consumers who do not have applicator expertise.
 ContraPest is currently limited by EPA requirements to indoor use and to use within one foot of manmade structures.
 We intend to diligently pursue additional related regulatory approvals from the EPA to support our product evolution, including seeking approval for full outdoor use, alternative formulations and for additional rodent species.
 This may entail the need to complete and submit to EPA additional studies, principally related to the effects on other animals and fish if ingested or if the product enters the water supply.